mchandler13/BoulderView/README.md

 Decided to use Plotly, due to it's ease of use, and ability to interact with webapps.
 [Here](https://plot.ly/~martychandler13/8.embed) is an early example using Plotly.
 It's simple to use, and has built-in hover properties.
 MIGHT SWITCH TO FOLIUM IF TIME

+### The Model

+## First model
+Using tfidfVectorizer I created a Matrix of cosine similarities.
+Low accuracy, but haven't made any adjustments to it yet, and the dataset is still pretty small.
+Also, I'm only using the text of the tweet (I haven't done anything with Hashtags yet)

+### Web Application

+Home page displays a map of Boulder with Hover effects

+Predict Page makes a prediction as to the location of the tweet.
+Ultimately, there will be a map that shows the predicted point and the actual point (if present), and the error associated

+**Interesting issue** converting longitude/latitude to miles is a challenge